Cloud Engineer - IT-Online

-To act as a Cloud Engineer in a senior position to build out and maintain resilient, scalable, cost effective and high performing Cloud solutions that will assist our client to become the best bank in the world.
+- To act as a Cloud Engineer in a senior position to build out and maintain resilient, scalable, cost effective and high performing Cloud solutions that will assist the company to become the best bank in the world.

 - 3+ years design and implementation of highly available, enterprise-scale Cloud infrastructure.

-- Experience introducing Cloud technology (start-up) in an environment – processes, principles etc.
+- Introducing Cloud technology (start-up) in an environment – processes, principles etc.

 - Design and hands on troubleshooting background on AWS Platform (Azure or GCP will be advantageous).